Prostatitis

 Alternate Hot and Cold Therapy

-Involves the application of alternating hot and cold compresses to the prostate area.
-A hot compress is left in place for 10 minutes and then a cold compress is applied for 10 minutes.
+This involves the application of alternating hot and cold compresses to the prostate area.
+A hot compress is left in place for 10 minutes, and then a cold compress is applied for 10 minutes.
 This cycle is then repeated 2 or 3 times daily.

 Supplements/Medications